 Word Smith: Surprise

-The trail to the lake was much longer than the two miles we typically ran with our Dad on the weekly Run for Your Life circuit through Towson, Maryland, so we were really challenged by the hike.
+The trail to the lake was much longer than our typical two-mile run, which we did with Dad on the Saturday Run for Your Life circuit through Towson, Maryland.
+We were really challenged by this hike.
 Plus the altitude was sneaky and made us pant for breath a lot.
 As we crested the final ascent into a glacial cirque, we spotted the lake.
 There it was: Surprise Lake.
 And what a surprise it was!

 Surprise & Amphitheater Lakes